phreshbrread/R6Clicker/README.md

 ### Q: Can I set a custom mouse position if I use a different res or aspect ratio?
 A: Yes, there is a box that allows you to put in a custom mouse x and y position, unfortunately though each cycle will take around 30 seconds longer than it usually would due to the inability for it to click buttons on the pre-game screen.
 For finding mouse positions I use [WinSpy++](http://www.catch22.net/software/winspy#).
 ### Q: Linux build/support?
-A: Trying to convert this project into cross-platform dotnet would probably be more trouble than its worth.
+A: Trying to convert this project into cross-platform dotnet would be way more trouble than its worth - though I would like to do a cross-platform rewrite someday.
-If for whatever reason you want to use this program on Linux despite a lack of online Siege capability, then run this through WINE using something like bottles, it appeared to work flawlessly during my testing
+For the meantime, if for whatever reason you want to use this program on Linux despite a lack of online Siege capability, then run this through WINE using something like [bottles](https://usebottles.com/), it appeared to work flawlessly during my testing